danmalter/danmalter.github.io/_posts/2014-11-09-MLBTwitterSentiment.md

 ```

-Strip out funny characters, such as emoticons.
+Strip out funny characters, such as emoticons. <br>
 - Example code for AL East

 ```r